kon-pas/network-programming/http_website-scrapper_in-python/README.md

 > **Warning**
-> May not work properly due to problems with fetching data via SocialBlade's API
+> May not work properly due to problems with fetching data via SocialBlade's API.